-Abstract

-This paper examines the use of computational fluid dynamics as a tool for aircraft design.
+Abstract.
+This paper traces the development of computational fluid dynamics as a tool for aircraft design.
 It addresses the requirements for effective industrial use, and trade-offs between modeling accuracy and computational costs.
 Essential elements of algorithm design are discussed in detail, together with a unified approach to the design of shock capturing schemes.
 Finally, the paper discusses the use of techniques drawn from control theory to determine optimal aerodynamic shapes.
-In the future multidisciplinary analysis and optimization should be combined to take account of the trade-offs in the overall performance of the complete system.
+In the future multidisciplinary analysis and optimization should be combined to provide an integrated design environment.